SDGforskning/sdg-strings/SDG12_query_action_WoS.md

 #### Phrase 5

 This phrase aims to find research about promoting sustainable food production.
-It is identical to the SDG 2 target 2.4 phrase 4.
+It is identical to the SDG 2 target 2.4 phrase 4 - documentation for the agricultural terms can be found there.

 `ecoagricultur*` is a relatively specialist term for ecology and agriculture and considered narrow enough to use alone.

-Other terms suggesting research about sustainable agriculture were combined with the agricultural terms. `agroecolog*` (agroecology, or the agroecological approach) is considered a relevant term for sustainable, being related to ecology and environmental stability as well as social and cultural dimensions (<a id="SFS">[One Planet network Sustainable Food Systems (SFS) Programme, 2020, p.
+*Sustainability terms*: `agroecolog*` (agroecology, or the agroecological approach) is considered a relevant term for sustainable, being related to ecology and environmental stability as well as social and cultural dimensions (<a id="SFS">[One Planet network Sustainable Food Systems (SFS) Programme, 2020, p.
 28](#f8)</a>).
 Other terms for practices/approaches that can be considered to contribute to "sustainable food production systems" were gathered from <a id="HLPE">[High Level Panel of Experts on Food Security and Nutrition (2019, Appendix 1 and p.
 36)](#f14)</a>; some of these also are relevant for soil quality.
 Other terms from this source are included in other phrases: "sustainable intensification" is covered in phrase 1, "climate smart agriculture" in phrase 2. `organic` must be combined due to use in other contexts (e.g. soil organic matter, organic carbon).

 The elements of the phrase are *(ecoagriculture + action) OR (food production systems + sustainability + action)*